AdobeDocs/cc-everywhere/src/pages/guides/ccx_editor/edit_project/index.md

 ---
-title: CC Express Editor - Edit Project
+title: Adobe Express Editor - Edit Project
 description: This guide will show you how users can continue working on existing projects in a CC Express editor.
 contributors:
   - https://github.com/amandahuarng
   - https://github.com/pklaschka
 ---

-# CC Express Editor Component: Edit Existing CC Express Project
+# Adobe Express Editor Component: Edit Existing Adobe Express Project

-This guide will demonstrate how to launch a CCX editor component.
-The editor will appear in an iframe, pre-loaded with a specified CC Express project.
+This guide will demonstrate how to launch a Express editor component.
+The editor will appear in an iframe, pre-loaded with a specified Adobe Express project.

 ## editDesign()
-The [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes the `editDesign()` method, which loads the CC Express editor component in an iframe, with an existing project pre-loaded.
+The [CCEverywhere](../../../reference/index.md#cceverywhere) object exposes the `editDesign()` method, which loads the Adobe Express editor component in an iframe, with an existing project pre-loaded.

 #### Flow:
-* User triggers `editDesign()` function from within the host application, and the CC Express editor is loaded in an iframe.
+* User triggers `editDesign()` function from within the host application, and the Adobe Express editor is loaded in an iframe.
 * To pre-load the editor with an existing project, you must pass the associated project ID to `editDesignParams`.
 This ID is returned in the `project` property of `publishParams` from the `onPublish` callback.